 HDs or removable devices (see the first two options above).

 - Wide area network - intranets and Internet (WAN).
-The ABE allows you to have online backups on a remote FTP server as well as to
+The Backup Tool allows you to have online backups on a remote FTP server as well as to

 send backups by e-mail.
 By storing your backups remotely, you place them to farthest

 location from the original files.
 It can protect your data even from an earthquake and a

 meteorite falling.
 However, as a rule it's the slowest of the possible locations.
 You

 With the Backup Tool you don't have to make a once-and-forever decision what storage to choose

 for a project.
 You're free to change the storage every time you're about to create a

 backup.
 You also can keep several copies of the same backup by exporting it to a different

 folder of your HD as well as to any other location.